-USE A BUCKET OF WATER WHEN WASHING A CAR
+USE A BUCKET OF WATER TO WASH A CAR

 Why?
-It saves more water than using a hose.
+It uses less water than a hose.

 Heating your home accounts for 45% of an average home's energy bill-the single biggest energy expense in your home.

 Most homes have a furnace or boiler to power the heating system.
 These systems are regulated by a thermostat, which tells the system how much energy to use-and controls the temperature of your home.